Hero image

 (0)

 This pack of A level thinking strategy worksheets is designed to support retrieval practice, stretch and challenge, and critical thinking across the full KS5 curriculum.
 Based on popular strategies like Odd One Out, Link It Up, Silent Debate, Prove It, and Because-But-So, these tasks promote deeper understanding, evaluation, and analysis – ideal for AO3, metacognition, and higher-order thinking.
 Each worksheet is fully aligned to the A level specification, covering every topic with student-friendly language and structured response prompts.
+Ai was used to help create these time saving resources.
 Perfect for Ofsted-ready planning, DIRT tasks, revision, cover lessons, and independent learning.
 Editable in Word/Google Docs that cover the whole specification.
 One sheet per specification point

 Rank and justify worksheets GCSE Economics AQA